 On August 6, 2014 the Company acquired all of the outstanding shares of Genwell Instruments Co.
 Ltd. ("Genwell"), located in Wuxi, China, through its wholly owned subsidiary Wuxi Gentone Instruments Co.
-Ltd. ("Gentone") for cash and notes of Chinese Yuan RMB13,250,000 (approximately \$2,151,000 at the acquisition date).
+Ltd. ("Gentone") for cash and notes of Chinese Yuan RMB13,250,000 (approximately \$2,151,000 at the acquisition date - see Note P).
+Genwell was formed in China in 2010 with the assistance of a government grant to develop the MobiCare wireless multi-parameter patient monitoring system and holds the patents and intellectual property rights for this system.
+The president of our subsidiary Life Enhancement Technologies Ltd. and the president and then vice-president of Biox Instruments Co.
+Ltd. collectively owned 80.9% of Genwell at the time of acquisition.
+The President and CEO of the Company was appointed the nominee Chairman of Genwell at its formation for the sole purpose of applying for the government grant available only to overseas Chinese persons.
+He has never received any compensation from Genwell nor held any ownership interest in Genwell.
+The Company has received a fairness opinion for this transaction from an independent certified appraisal firm and a legal opinion from Chinese counsel.
 The Company issued the RMB6,250,000 note as part of the acquisition payment and, in May 2015, modified the note to change the interest rate from 5% to 9% per annum, effective August 28, 2015, and to extend the maturity date from August 26, 2015 to August 26, 2019.
-In July 2016, the Company made partial principal payments aggregating RMB1,750,000 (approximately \$266,000), plus accrued interest, on notes payable to the president of LET and the president of Biox.
-Unsecured notes and accrued interest aggregating \$663,000, and \$993,000 was payable to the president of LET and the president of Biox at December 31, 2016 and 2015, respectively.
+Unsecured notes and accrued interest aggregating \$993,000, and \$1,036,000 was payable to the president of LET and the president of Biox at December 31, 2015 and 2014, respectively.